The Geekiary is looking for team members!

 - A voice from a diverse group not currently represented by Geekiary staff.
 We strive to represent diverse experiences in geek culture.

 - Interests in a topic not thoroughly covered by current Geekiary staff: gaming, podcast recs/reviews, fandom/geek activism, theme parks, webcomics.

 - Interest in applying for press badges after a 90 day probationary period.

 The Geekiary makes money off of ads, and thus our income is variable.
 We pay out on a percentage basis quarterly based on our current income in a co-op style system.
 The more you contribute, the more you make.
-You must meet a $2/quarter threshold for a payout.

 For more information about our finances and to see examples of previous payouts, please request these details in your submission or use our contact page.

 The Geekiary also helps reduce cost for conventions and compensate in the following ways:

 - After 90 days of consistent contributions to the website you will become eligible to apply for press badges for conventions.
 These badges are often discounted or completely comped by the convention.
 The Geekiary staff will provide support during the application process, such as writing letters of intent and website statistics as needed.
 The Geekiary does not pay for convention badges.

 - The Geekiary will pay for shipping and packaging on any items you contribute for our Giveaways.
 If items are hand crafted specifically for an event, we are happy to negotiate payment for the items as well.

 - Geekiary promotional materials or reimbursement for materials is covered with prior approval.